 The LCCL has established six core performance measures.
-At a minimum, grantees will be measured on their success in achieving each of these outcomes.
+At a minimum, sub-grantees will be measured on their success in achieving each of these outcomes.
 Below provides a detailed statement of each performance measure.

-Performance Measure Measurement Goal Enrollment Rate = # Actual Participants # Planned Participants Verification: This will be calculated by the number of enrollments shown in the MIS and the number of planned enrollments on your WAGEES Enrollment Plan.
-Placement Rate = # Placed in Employment, Short or Long Term Occupational Training, Post- secondary Education Total # of Participants at Enrollment Verification Example: Copy of documents such as employment offer letter, paycheck stub, bona fide certificates or licenses, enrollment verification from a bona fide education institution.
-Retention Rate = # of Participants remaining in placement for at least 90 day after placement Total # of Participants Placed Verification Example: Copy of paycheck stubs from an employer or letter from employer (on company letterhead) attesting that they are currently employed.
-Credential Participation Rate = # of Participants participating in services for GED/Diploma or Certificate Obtainment Total # of Participants at Enrollment Verification Example: MIS data entry indicating participants who are in a service that will lead to a GED, an educational diploma/degree or an industry-recognized certificate.
-30% Credential Attainment Rate = # of Participants that receive GED/Diploma or Recognized Voc.
-Training Certificate Total # of Participants participating in services for GED/Diploma or Vocational Training Verification Example: Copy of GED/Diploma, transcript showing award of GED/Diploma or copy of industry-recognized certificate, degree or diploma.
-50% Recidivism Rate = The number of enrollees who are currently incarcerated or had a period of incarceration within 12 months of enrolling in the program and who were rearrested for new criminal offense or who have had their parole revoked for non-technical violations and were re-incarcerated within 12 months of their release 20% from incarceration.
-The number of enrollees who at enrollment were incarcerated or had a period of incarceration within 12 months of enrolling in the program.
-Verification Example: Programmatic data entry of these two data elements.
+Performance Measurement Goal Measure Enrollment Rate = # Actual Participants Planned Participants 100% 100% Verification: This will be calculated by the number of enrollments shown in the MIS and the number of planned enrollments on your WAGEES Enrollment Plan.
+Placement # Discording Foundations at Character Loop Town Occupational Tools in a Deat Rate = # Placed in Employment, Short or Long Term Occupational Training, Post- secondary Education Total # of Participants at Enrallment Total # of Participants at Enrollment 60% Verification Example: Copy of documents such as employment offer letter, paycheck stub, bona fide certificates or licenses, enrollment verification from a bona fide education institution, Retention Dona had daddallon insulation, Rate = # of Participants remaining in placement for at least 90 day after placement Total # of Participants Placed F00/ ' 50% Verification Example: Copy of paycheck stubs from an employer or letter from employer (on company letterhead) attesting that they are currently employed.
+Credential Participation = # of Participants participating in services for GED/Diploma or Certificate Rate Obtainment The House Control of the House Control o Total # of Participants at Enrollment 200/ 30% Verification Example: MIS data entry indicating participants who are in a service that will lead to a GED, an educational diploma/degree or an industry-recognized certificate.
+Credential = # of Participants that receive GED/Diploma or Recognized Voc.
+Training Attainment Certificate Rate Total # of Participants participating in services for GED/Diploma or Vocational Training 50% Verification Example: Copy of GED/Diploma, transcript showing award of GED/Diploma or copy of industry-recognized certificate, degree or diploma.
+Recidivism = The number of enrollees who are currently incarcerated or had a period of Rate incarceration within 12 months of enrolling in the program and who were rearrested for new criminal offense or who have had their parole revoked for non- technical violations and were re-incarcerated within 12 months of their release from incarceration. ii oiii iiical cei alioii.
+20% The number of enrollees who at enrollment were incarcerated or had a period of 2070 incarceration within 12 months of enrolling in the program.
+3 , 3 Verification Example: Programmatic data entry of these two data elements.